-While studying a bachelor's degree in art history in my former life in Mexico City, I fell in love both with theatre and its visual elements as well as the context of historic garments.
+While studying a bachelor's degree in art history in my former life in Mexico City, I fell in love with the visual universe of theatre.

-I feel lucky for my childhood years, spent surrounded by scraps of fabric since my mother had a home-based sewing business.
+I feel lucky for my childhood years, spent surrounded by fabric, thanks to my mother's home-based sewing business.
 This sparked a lifelong curiosity about the creative and sculptural potential of textiles and other materials.
 Soon I found myself exploring several drawing, painting and sculpting workshops while developing a small silversmithing atelier.
 As a former Airline employee, I also had the opportunity to travel to places beyond my financial possibilities at the time.

-These unrelated skills, put together, made great sense in the imagery of the theatre arts making, so I eventually decided to devote myself to the theatre design world, in which I find myself constantly inspired, motivated and at home.
+These unrelated skills and experiences made great sense for theatre making, so I eventually decided to devote myself to performance design, in which I find myself constantly inspired, motivated and at home.

-As a Latina immigrant artist and having designed costumes for over 85 productions, I am grateful to be able to live and play in the unceded traditional territories of the Musqueam xʷməθkʷəy̓əm, Squamish Sḵwx̱wú7mesh and Tsleil-Waututh səl̓ilwətaɁɬ First Nations (Vancouver) since 2006, where I earned an MFA in theatre design from the University of British Columbia and where I currently work as an adjunct costume design professor.
+As a Latina immigrant artist and having designed costumes for over 85 productions, I am grateful to have lived in the unceded traditional territories of the Musqueam xʷməθkʷəy̓əm, Squamish Sḵwx̱wú7mesh and Tsleil-Waututh səl̓ilwətaɁɬ First Nations (Vancouver) Where I earned an MFA in theatre design from the University of British Columbia.

-I am the recipient of 3 Jessie Richardson Theatre Awards for Outstanding Costume Design: 2014/15 in the large theatre category and 2016/17 in both large and small theatre categories, as well as an Applause Musicals Society Ovation Award for Outstanding Costume Design in 2013.
+I am the recipient of 4 Jessie Richardson Theatre Awards for Outstanding Costume Design, as well as an Applause Musicals Society Ovation Award.

 I am a proud member of the Associated Designers of Canada (ADC), the Canadian Latinx Theatre Artist Coalition (CALTAC) and IATSE 891.